PerimeterX/perimeterx-node-express/README.md

 ## <a name="pxConfig"></a> `pxConfig` options

-The PerimeterX module comes with a set of possible configurations settings [TODO: add the list or a link to a wiki page with the list].
+The PerimeterX module comes with a set of possible configurations settings.
 Default values are supplied to all setting except for the following required fields: application id, cookie secret and auth token.
+The following are the other possible configuration values:

 #### <a name="blockingScore"></a> Blocking Score